lukefdavids/NashvilleGigHub/README.md

 npm (comes with Node)
 json-server

 Follow these instructions to get 'Nashville Gig Hub' up and running on your machine.

 1. Clone the repo via SSH:
    In your terminal run: `git clone git@github.com:lukefdavids/NashvilleGigHub.git`
    cd to the projects root directory "Nashville-Gig-Hub" if not already there

 2. Install dependencies:
    `npm install`

 3. Start the front-end server:
-`npm start`
+   `npm run dev`

 4. Start the mock API JSON server:
    cd to src/api
    Run: `json-server -p 8088 -w database.json`